Learning-Based Video Coding with Joint Deep Compression and Enhancement: Abstract

 \section{Abstract}

-The deep-learning-based video coding has attracted substantial attention for its great potential to squeeze out the spatial-temporal redundancies of video sequences.
-This paper proposes an efficient codec namely dual-path generative adversarial network-based video codec (DGVC).
-First, we propose a dual-path enhancement with generative adversarial network (DPEG) to reconstruct the compressed video details.
-The DPEG consists of an $\alpha$-path of auto-encoder and convolutional long short-term memory (ConvLSTM), which facilitates the structure feature reconstruction with a large receptive field and multi-frame references, and a $\beta$-path of residual attention blocks, which facilitates the reconstruction of local texture features.
-Both paths are fused and co-trained by a generative-adversarial process.
-Second, we reuse the DPEG network in both motion compensation and quality enhancement modules, which are further combined with motion estimation and entropy coding modules in our DGVC framework.
-Third, we employ a joint training of deep video compression and enhancement to further improve the rate-distortion (RD) performance.
-Compared with x265 LDP very fast mode, our DGVC reduces the average bit-per-pixel (bpp) by 39.39\%/54.92\% at the same PSNR/MS-SSIM, which outperforms the state-of-the-art deep video codecs by a considerable margin.
+The end-to-end learning-based video compression has attracted substantial attentions by paving another way to compress video signals as stacked visual features.
+This paper proposes an efficient end-to-end deep video codec with jointly optimized compression and enhancement modules (JCEVC).
+First, we propose a dual-path generative adversarial network (DPEG) to reconstruct video details after compression.
+An $\alpha$-path facilitates the structure information reconstruction with a large receptive field and multi-frame references, while a $\beta$-path facilitates the reconstruction of local textures.
+Both paths are fused and co-trained within a generative-adversarial process.
+Second, we reuse the DPEG network in both motion compensation and quality enhancement modules, which are further combined with other necessary modules to formulate our JCEVC framework.
+Third, we employ a joint training of deep video compression and enhancement that further improves the rate-distortion (RD) performance of compression.
+Compared with x265 LDP very fast mode, our JCEVC reduces the average bit-per-pixel (bpp) by 39.39\%/54.92\% at the same PSNR/MS-SSIM, which outperforms the state-of-the-art deep video codecs by a considerable margin.